hopez13/aosp_kernel_build/kleaf/docs/dist.md

 users should be defined in `BUILD.bazel` files, not wrapped in macros.

 Yet sometimes, you may want to be less repetitive on `BUILD.bazel` files.
-For that reason, you may define a small macro that glues the two targets together:
+For that reason, you may define a small macro that glues the three targets together:

 ```py
 # NOTE: This is discouraged.